 1. Brandman University

-Brandman University's bachelor of arts in psychology program with an industrial/organizational concentration prepares students for practical psychology applications in the workplace.
+Brandman University’s bachelor of arts in psychology program has an industrial/organizational concentration that prepares students for applying practical psychology in the workplace.
 This degree is geared toward students who want to apply their psychology degree in business environments.
-Learners take 48 credits in psychology and 15 concentration credits while completing the organizational psychology degree online.
+While completing the organizational psychology degree online, learners take 48 pyschology credits and 15 concentration credits.
 Students specialize in classes on theory and leadership, personnel psychology, organizational psychology, career development, and psychological measurement.

 Brandman is regionally accredited from the Western Association of Schools and Colleges' (WASC) Senior College and University Commission (WSCUC).